-3220 Additional Work Related Exemptions for Food Assistance E&T
+3220 Additional Work Related Exemptions for Food Assistance

 The following exemptions apply to food assistance households.

 1. A person who is employed or self-employed and working a minimum of 30 hours weekly or receiving weekly earnings at least equal to the federal minimum wage multiplied by 30 hours.
-This includes in-kind work or working 30 hours a week but earning less than Federal minimum wage times 30 hours.
-When determining if the amount of self-employment is equal to 30 hours a week times minimum wage, use the adjusted gross self-employment income (after income producing costs or the flat 25% deduction.)
+This includes in-kind work or working 30 hours per week but earning less than Federal minimum wage times 30 hours.
+When determining if the amount of self-employment is equal to 30 hours per week times minimum wage, use the adjusted gross self-employment income (after income producing costs or the flat 25% deduction.)
 This shall include migrant and seasonal farm workers who are under contract or similar agreement with an employer or crew chief to begin employment within 30 days.
 This also includes ACTION/VISTA volunteers who are working a minimum of 30 hours weekly or receiving weekly earnings at least equal to the federal minimum wage multiplied by 30 even if the income is exempt per 6410.

 To find the current minimum wage click this link, Minimum Wage | U.S. Department of Labor (dol.gov), then scroll down and click on "What is the Minimum Wage?"

-2. A person who is physically or mentally unfit for work.
-This shall include all persons who meet MediKan disability provisions or are determined disabled according to Social Security Administration standards.
-This also includes persons who self-declare their disability on the ES-3900.
+• Persons who meet MediKan disability provisions.
 If approved for presumptive disability as either Tier 1 or MediKan, the exemption continues until a final Social Security determination is made.
-If the person fails to meet Tier 1 or MediKan qualifications, exempt status shall end.
-Pending status for SSA disability would exempt an individual until final determination.
-If the person is denied SSA disability and is not in appeal status, the exemption will end beginning with the month following the month in which the determination is finalized allowing for timely and adequate notice.
-Since this is not a change that is required to be reported per 3220.1, the person will become non-exempt at the time of the next review.
-A person who is found ineligible for Social Security may be exempt from work registration under the exemption for being “physically or mentally unfit for work.”
+If the person fails to meet Tier 1 or MediKan qualifications, the exempt status shall end beginning with the month following the month in which the determination is finalized allowing for timely and adequate notice.
+Since this is not a change that is required to be reported per 9122.1, the person will become non-exempt at the time of the next review.
+A person who is found ineligible for Tier 1 or MediKan may be exempt from work registration under the exemption for being “physically or mentally unfit for work.”

 In addition, if an individual is a TANF applicant or recipient and claiming a disability this would also exempt the individual from TANF work program requirements.
 Career Navigators will work with this individual to identify the ability to work.